about high-sensitivity…

 high empathy

-Empathy is a sense.
+High Empathy crosses over into the senses (we are talking about something beyond emotion).
 Being highly empathic can create amazing levels of connection to other people & other beings.
 Boundaries can support the HSP to benefit more from this trait.

 It can be useful to find a focus for the empathy.
 HSPs tend to long for purpose & meaning.